dpriskorn/asseeibot/README.md

   Unfortunately it seems to be difficult to turn off the verbose logging, so I don't like it much.
 * I tried completely avoiding strings outside of variables in config and enums for the first time.
   It makes it easier to debug, read and refactor the code.
-* I used the imminent class validation library pydantic for the first time.
-What a wonderful tool!
+* I used the class validation library pydantic for the first time.
+Unfortunately it seems that it has some issues with lazy evaluation of imports so I get errors out of the box :/
 * I used Rich tables for better output to the console.
+It even support links!

 ## TODO once WMF fixed the infrastructure or a proper Wikibase for all of science has been set up
 * Support for ISBN